lizmat/Unix-errno/README.md

 CAVEATS
 =======

 Since setting of any "extern" variables is not supported yet by `NativeCall`, the setting of `errno` is faked.
 If `set_errno` is called, it will set the value only in a shadow copy.
-That value will be returned As long as the underlying "real" errno doesn't change (at which point that value will be returned.
+That value will be returned as long as the underlying "real" errno doesn't change (at which point that value will be returned.

 AUTHOR
 ======